survivejs/webpack-book/manuscript/advanced_techniques/authoring_packages.md

 There is one problem, though.
 What if someone points to a development version of your package directly through GitHub?
 It simply won't work as the `dist-modules` directory will be missing.
 This can be fixed using a hook that will generate the needed source.

-## Generating Distribution for Development Usage
+## Generating a Distribution for Development Usage

 To solve the development distribution problem, we need to hook up a custom script the right way.
 First, we need to connect the hook with a custom script: